 PARIS 68

-Pedro´s philosophy has guided his body of work to, in recent years, often depict the May 1968 protests in Paris.
-His paintings return to the french streets, not as historiography but as an ongoing struggle, an unresolved piece of commentary that is yet to see closure.
-These works do not merely document; they reinterpret, confronting the viewer with the tension between destruction and creation, violence and beauty, chaos and change.
-In doing so, Real extends his long-standing interest in the ways violence is fetishized, commodified, and reshaped as propaganda, reframing protest and art not as distanced objects of the past but as living, breathing forces that continue to evolve.
+Pedro`s philosophy has led him to the May 1968 protests in Paris.
+In painting, Pedro returns to the french streets as an investigator of the visual language of myth.
+His works reinterpret the very nature of protest, confronting the viewer with the tension between violence and beauty, chaos and change.
+In doing so, Real extends his long-standing interest in the ways violence is commodified, reframing protest and art not as distanced objects of the past but as living, breathing myth that continues to evolve.

-Direction and filmography by Mateus “Magro” Ceccato. shot in curitiba, brazil in 2023.
+Direction and editing by Mateus “Magro” Ceccato. shot in curitiba, brazil in 2023.

 CANVAS PICTURES BY PEDRO MAMORÉ